-CM 270 Practicum in Communications (2-4 credits) In this course on experiential projects in communications, students may make arrangements for work experience in the communications field, with a minimum of six hours per week.
+CM 270 Practicum in Communication In this course on experiential projects in communication, students may make arrangements for work experience in the communication field, with a minimum of six hours per week.
 Supervision is by an adviser and workplace supervisor.
-Evaluation includes proficiency tests in practical areas and a report on the utilization of communications skills/technology.
+Evaluation includes proficiency tests in practical areas and a report on the utilization of communication skills/technology.
 It does not replace internship requirements.
 May be taken twice with the

 permission of the adviser.
 Prerequisite: CM 101; or permission of the

-CM 317 Public Relations (4 credits) This study of principles and practices of public relations and the rhetorical concerns of oral and written communication surveys strategies, “packaging,” layout and evaluation for various audiences.
-It emphasizes writing in every stage and provides introductory preparation for public relations careers as well as general background in communications.
+CM 317 Public Relations This study of principles and practices of public relations and the rhetorical concerns of oral and written communication surveys strategies, “packaging,” layout and evaluation for various audiences.
+It emphasizes writing in every stage and provides introductory preparation for public relations careers as well as general background in communication.
 It includes guest lectures, frequent short writing assignments and an

 individual project.Prerequisite: Junior standing.